It's Not a Struggle to Find Good Male Role Models

 I’m not much of a pop-culture expert, but of course there are plenty of men in the public eye who manage to incorporate macho and sensitive, strong and emotional, thinking and feeling, providing and protecting and collaborating and communicating—consider Ewan MacGregor, Brad Pitt, Ed Norton, Harrison Ford’s Indiana Jones and Han Solo characters—even the fucking Fonz for gawdsake—the uber-cool, macho dude in the leather jacket who made out with both of the Tuscadero sisters (Leather and Pinky—perhaps even at once!), was often found deep in introspective conversation with Mr C., tender tears in his soft, dark eyes.

 It’s an insult to ourselves, our brothers, fathers, and sons to say that it’s actually a struggle to find good male role models.
 Whatever words we speak or write are our invocations, and it behooves us to pay attention to what we call in.
-So as not to be complicit in our own undoing, we should not hesitate to use strong language to refute backwards-looking noise, and instead put forward a clear signal about where we, as men, are leading ourselves and each other.
+So as not to be complicit in our own undoing, we should not hesitate to use strong language to refute backwards-looking noise, and instead put forward a clear signal about where we are leading ourselves and each other.
 Let’s stop pretending that we don’t know which direction we should be heading in.
 We do, we are, and more of us need to speak up about it.

 ⭐️⭐️ THANK YOU FOR READING ⭐️⭐️